+Infrastructure Asset),

-Infrastructure Asset), For-Profit Busi ness (with Critical Infrastructure Asset), and; Additional Eligibility Criteria Facility must b e defined by FEMA and or the Government of Puerto Rico as being a critical infrastructure asset that can demonstrate a tie to the hurricane.
-Activity is CDE sectors which manufacturing food and agr technology; nu wastewater sy NOTE: PRDOH has decided to eliminate this stand-alone program and allow entities to address critical infrastructure resiliency under the Non-Federal Match Program Year round m operations, as CDBG-DR funds will not fund long-term maintenance and operations. core defined by FEMA and/or the Government of Puerto Rico as being a critical
+- For-Profit Business (with Critical Infrastructure Asset), and; Additional Eligibility Criteria - Facility must be defined by FEMA and or the Government of Puerto Rico as being a critical infrastructure asset that can demonstrate a tie to the hurricane. - Activity is CDE sectors which manufacturing food and agritechnology; nuwastewater sy

+NOTE: PRDOH has decided to eliminate this stand-alone program and allow entities to address critical infrastructure resiliency under the Non-Federal Match Program.